 Agenda: As the Chair of CAPS/ACSP, Dr. Sparling hopes to build on the hard work and dedication of past members of the Executive Board to achieve meaningful and lasting improvements in postdoctoral policies at the federal, provincial, and institutional levels.
 He firmly believes that postdocs working in Canada deserve the protections commonly provided to employees, that minimum working condition standards for postdocs are essential, and that all postdocs should have access to similar benefits regardless of their nationality or funding source(s).
 Towards the implementation of such policies, Dr. Sparling plans to expand CAPS/ACSP’s advocacy initiatives in 2016-2017, particularly at the provincial and federal levels.
 In addition he hopes to increase postdoctoral engagement and involvement in CAPS/ACSP and establish affordable group health insurance for all postdocs not currently provided such coverage through their institutions or funding agencies.
 Dr. Sparling’s overarching goal is the enactment of uniform postdoctoral policies that guarantee fair and consistent working conditions, rights, and benefits for all postdocs working in Canada.
 With the dedication of our Executive Board, and the help of our members, he is confident that this is an objective that CAPS/ACSP is capable of achieving in the next few years.

 Background: Dr. Mohamad Nadim Adi completed his doctoral studies in the field of virtual reality, having obtained his undergraduate degree and Master’s in architecture.
 Combining these two fields, he developed a passion to understand and test new buildings and building materials through the use of VR.
 Dr. Adi has studied how people respond to different types of built environments using various virtual platforms as a medium.
+He worked in several universities around the globe, in the fields of high rise wood buildings, hospital design, dementia friendly design, and interactive architecture.
 He joined the University of Alberta to apply his extensive knowledge of this area in the establishment of a virtual reality lab for multi-disciplinary research in construction.
 His research has several potential inter-disciplinary applications involving health, education, and ergonomics.
-He is currently involved in establishing a multinational research group to study age friendly hospital design for elderly patients.
-He is also establishing his own tech company which focuses on virtual technologies and its applications.
+He developed an interest in crypto currencies during his time as consultant in the University of Alberta which lead to him to establish one of the biggest mining farms in Edmonton.
+From there he went to found BitCash Inc. to provide customers with a convenient, safe and fast way to buy bitcoins.

 Agenda: Having been elected previously as a student union delegate and CAPS Chair in 2015, he successfully led and established several initiatives that helped in enhancing his fellow students’ experience.
 He aims to utilize his experience to help his fellow postdocs listening to their concerns and enriching their experience.
 He also plans to make postdocs more visible in the university and highlight their vital role.
-In the coming year he is involved in completing the 3rd national postdoctoral survey and in campaigning for a nationwide clear definition for the postdoc role in higher education.
+He was involved in completing the 3rd national postdoctoral survey and in campaigning for a nationwide clear definition for the postdoc role in higher education.

 Research gate: https://www.researchgate.net/profile/Mohamad_Nadim_Adi